Remote workforces aren’t the future anymore—they are our present.

 What you need here are periodic cybersecurity assessments that highlight and amplify your network security strengths in your system and identify any weaknesses you can improve.

 These cybersecurity audits are designed to give you a clear idea of the steps to take to secure your environment.
 You can prioritize your resources effectively, which, in turn, will save you from spending your valuable time and money on wasted efforts.

 We recommend taking a traditional gap analysis, followed by a cybersecurity assessment.
 Once these two are checked off your list, apply a risk management approach for even better security outcomes.

 It is up to your business how often you conduct these audits.
 However, experts recommend running a routine audit more frequently, even monthly.
 If you run an enterprise-level business with a lot of confidential or sensitive information, you may want to run a more in-depth audit at least quarterly.
 Experts are clear on one thing: you should be doing them at a minimum twice per year.

 If you need to run a special audit due to a potential data breach, that will be on an as-needed basis and not scheduled in advance.

 Step 2: Encrypt and Back Up All Your Data

 Preventing physical access to critical data and rendering the data useless if it ever gets into the wrong hands are the two most crucial elements of an effective cybercrime protection strategy.

 It’s why data encryption and data backup are so important for data security.

-Encrypting data will make it useless for hackers if they somehow manage to get access to your system.
+Encrypting data will make it useless for cybercriminals if they somehow manage to get access to your system.
 The researchers in the International Journal of Advanced Computer Science and Applications hail data encryption as the “most efficient fix” for data breaches, should they occur.